 This implies no C-RNTI update when UE receives DL channel RS associated to non-serving cell RS as QCL source.

+Whether some RRC parameters need to be updated without additional RRC signaling, e.g. some RRC parameters are pre-configured, which are associated with TCI states with neighbor cell RS as QCL source

 The above assumption to be verified by RAN2